AthenaLogic/onboarding/gpg/gpg-setup.md

 $ gpg --keyserver pgp.mit.edu --send-key $KEYID
 $ gpg --gpg --keyserver hkps://keyserver.ubuntu.com:443 --send-key $KEYID
 ```

+Openpgp.org will send you an email that you have to respond to in order to prove you own that email address.

 After some time, the public key will propagate to [other](https://pgp.key-server.io/pks/lookup?search=doc%40duh.to&fingerprint=on&op=vindex) [servers](https://pgp.mit.edu/pks/lookup?search=doc%40duh.to&op=index).